oconnor663/jacko.io/posts/snooze.md

     foo(),
     // Do some periodic background work while the first `foo` is running.
     // `join!` runs both arms concurrently, but the `maybe` keyword means
-    // it doesn't wait for this arm to finish.
-I don't love that this reads
+    // it doesn't wait for this arm to finish. maybe async {
-    // as "maybe async", though.
-It's really "maybe <future>", where
-    // <future> is an `async` block.
-Room for improvement in the syntax? maybe async {
         loop {
             tokio::time::sleep(Duration::from_millis(5)).await;